Jabiru

 Australian Bird Art

-I’ve started a series of Australian birds and these Top End birds are the first three in the series.
-They are a little different to my usual style, but I’m really digging them.
+I designed a series of Australian birds, and these Top End birds were my first choice.
+They are a little different to my usual style, but I’m really digging the way they turned out.
 I enjoyed playing around with textures and background noise to add depth to the drawings and make them more interesting.
-I also used more sharp angles instead of my usual curves and I love the results.
+I also used more sharp angles instead of my usual curves and I love the results!

 I think my favourite is the Black-necked Stork (more commonly known as the Jabiru), but the Bush Stone-curlew gives me a warm and fuzzy feeling, with its funny long legs.
 Click on the images to enlarge them.
 If you want to download any of these as a print, please head over to my Etsy store.